 Hero photo by Priscilla Du Preez on Unsplash

 ACTIVATE social is an influencer marketing marketplace that offers flexible tools to help brands and marketers with their influencer marketing campaigns and strategy.
 It has features for finding influencers, managing influencer relationships, campaign workflow, measuring campaigns, and analytics tools.

 Yes, ACTIVATE social platform is a legitimate end-to-end influencer marketing marketplace.
 They started in 2007 and now, they have over 12 million registered worldwide users engaging with content on their platform.
 Over the last year, ACTIVATE has activated over 75,000 influencers and creators in publishing more than 6,500 pieces of collaborated content every month.

-Yes, you can still become an influencer in 2021.
+Yes, you can still become an influencer.
 Just focus on gaining real followers on your chosen social media channel.
 While follower counts are a vital factor in influencer marketing, there are also other factors that are also critical for becoming a successful influencer.
 For instance, producing high quality, high engagement rate/authentic engagement with your followers, your niche, and your brand image, voice, and personality.